Thursday, October 25, 2018

 Release on The Lino framework

-Tomorrow I plan a Lino presentation to Thierry, probably using our public Public demo sites.
+Tomorrow I plan a Lino presentation to Thierry, probably using our public Online demo sites.
 So I did a third deployment in one day: upgrade on The Lino framework.
 This one is simple and runs unattended.
 Just a global git pull followed by a pm prep.